HorizonRDK/rdk_doc_en/docs/multimedia_development/system_control.md

 |    Non-zero  |   Failure   |

 【Note】
-> It is necessary to call HB_VP_SetConfig to configure the cache pool properties before initializing the cache pool, otherwise it will fail.【参考代码】
+> It is necessary to call HB_VP_SetConfig to configure the cache pool properties before initializing the cache pool, otherwise it will fail.【Reference code】
 > Reference code for VideoPool

 ### HB_VP_Exit